SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 # LICENSING & ANALYTICS FOR SOFTWARE AND IoT VENDORS
 A demo client application (WPF) for SLASCONE software licensing, which uses the official NuGet package.
-Its main purpose is to demonstrate how you can enable online and/or offline licensing (at the same time), while providing a rudimentary/explanatory UI.
+Its main purpose is to demonstrate how you can enable online and/or offline device licensing (at the same time), while providing a rudimentary/explanatory UI.
 Although this is a desktop application, the same principles apply for other application types as well.
 Both named and floating licenses can be used.

 ![Image](https://github.com/user-attachments/assets/ba2b1545-420d-499d-b8d1-77e1c9e19f88)